Forricide/still-feel-alive/Chapter 7.md

 She opens her eyes, but isn't sure whether this is real life or another vision.
 The room is mundane enough; a bookshelf littered with miscellaneous trinkets, a plain chair pressed up against a pair of window curtains, her bed positioned directly across the room from the door.

 At some point, she gets out of bed, gets dressed with clothes hidden in a dresser at the foot of the bed.
 They don't perfectly fit her, but she isn't particularly concerned with fashion.

+"It's nice to meet you."

+She ran into the man in the hallway.
+He's tall and- well, large.
+His appearance reminds her of something, like she should know who he is, but